Do not hesitate to contact us for any questions that you cannot find the answer for in our F.A.Q. section.

 What happens if I get sick or have health problems whilst in France?

-The school is associated with a doctor, ask the secretary and she can make an appointment for you.
+The school can direct you towards a doctor or dentist, just ask the staff and they can make an appointment for you.
 For more serious problems, there are several very good hospitals in Nice, where you can receive medical attention.

 What are opening hours of the school?